 |April 21||The regiment was reorganized.
 Captain William R. Berkeley of Company K was promoted to major.
 Archer C. Page was elected captain of Company D.|

-Company B mustered out at the end of its one year term of enlistment.
+Company B (the Maryland soldiers) mustered out at the end of its one year term of enlistment.
 The regiment continued with nine companies.

 |June||Assigned to Jones’s Brigade, Jackson’s Division, Jackson’s Command, Army of Northern Virginia|